danhorsley/Data-Science-Unit-3-Sprint-Challenge-1/README.md

 - We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.
-How could containers help us improve this situation? containers help you to test your programs in many environments in a quick and easy manner. it's like a virtual machine (i.e. installing a virtual mac operating system on linux pc) but cuts down on all the unnecessary components of the virtual OS.
+How could containers help us improve this situation?

+  Containers help you to test your programs in another or fixed environment in a quick and easy manner. it's like a virtual machine (i.e. installing a virtual mac operating system on linux pc) but cuts down on all the unnecessary components of the virtual OS.
+Dockers which are a kind of container automate the running of programs inside many different software containers.

 Answer both of these questions (baseline ~5 sentences) here in text.